 Tucked away and nestled on the shores of Lake Ontario in Grimsby lies a small quirky neighbourhood known as Historic Grimsby Beach, filled with Victorian cottages like none you’ve seen before.
 It’s one of the best kept secrets in the Niagara Region, even to many locals!

-I had the great fortune of once living only a 15 minute walk from this quiet community (and now only live a 5 minute drive away!) and it truly is a feast for the eyes – a mirage of sorts.
+I had the great fortune of once living only a 15 minute walk from this quiet community (and now only live a 5 minute drive away in Beamsville!) and it truly is a feast for the eyes – a mirage of sorts.
 It’s like happening upon a children’s colouring book and you can’t help but smile.

 They are lovingly referred to as “The Painted Ladies of Grimsby”, dollhouses or fairy homes – colourfully decorated and proudly displayed like little gingerbread houses; each one is unique with its own style and character.
 Painted every colour you can imagine – ranging from pinks, yellows, blues and greens, orange, red and purple – these little buildings date back to the 1800s when they were once used as summer cottages.

-Dana and I actually checked out a brightly-coloured home that was for sale here years ago when we were house hunting – and it was adorable, albeit a tad small for Dana’s height!
+I actually checked out a brightly-coloured home that was for sale here years ago when I was house hunting – and it was adorable, albeit a tad small for even someone my height!

 A Brief History